Personal Loans

 If any of this makes you uncomfortable, consider that it’s possible to improve your credit within a few months and try to qualify on your own.
 That’s especially true if your low credit score is the result of an isolated incident, but you otherwise handle your accounts responsibly.

 If you want to get rid of your credit card debt but can’t qualify for a personal loan without a co-signer, you can look into a debt resolution program.
-A professional debt negotiator can help you get out of debt faster and for less money compared to slogging it out with minimum payments.
-And you won’t need to ask anyone to co-sign - and take a financial risk - for you.
+A professional debt negotiator could help you get rid of your debt faster and for less money compared to slogging it out with minimum payments.
+And you won’t need to ask anyone to co-sign—and take a financial risk—for you.

 What a co-applicant needs to know before signing on a personal loan